topo-gps/ios-manual/en/maps/modifying_map_screen.rst

 Manual rotation can be cancelled by pressing the north arrow.
 It is also possible to undo the rotation by manually rotating back to the normal situation.

-On MacOS, you can only rotate the map if you have a trackpad.
+On MacOS, you can only rotate the map using a trackpad.

+.. _ss-map-select:

 Selecting part of map
 ~~~~~~~~~~~~~~~~~~~~~
 If you press and hold two fingers simulatenously on the map a gray overlay will appear between the two fingers.
 If you move your fingers around you can change the size and position of this overlay.
-In MacOS, press and hold the command key and press and hold the trackpad or mouse button and move the pointer.t
+In MacOS, press and hold the command key and press and hold the trackpad or mouse button and move the pointer.

 If you release your fingers you have selected a part of the map indicated by the overlay area.
-Now a pop-up will automatically appear.
+Now a pop-up will automatically appear as in the image below.
 In this pop-up you have the following options:

 - *Zoom*: This will zoom the map to the selected area.
 - *Export*: This allows you to share the points and routes shown on the map in the selected area.
 You can also use it to share a map of the selected area.